View Daniel Flurry's Obituary on www.swtimes.com/ and share memories

 Daniel Flurry

-In addition to his parents, he was preceded in death by a son, David Flurry; a sister, Lorane Moore; and a brother, Johnny Flurry.
+Funeral service will be 2 p.m.
+Thursday at Lewis Funeral Chapel in Fort Smith with cremation to follow.

-He is survived by his wife, Delores Flurry of the home; four children, Sonya Taylor of Bonanza, Becky Randall of Muskogee, Okla., Laura Perkins of Section, Okla., and Angie Flurry of Bonanza; three stepchildren, Brian Burdick of Quinton, Okla., Audrea Burdick of Clarksville and Greg Burdick of Midland, Texas; three siblings, Hilda Tilson of Greenwood and James E. Flurry and Sammy Flurry, both of Van Buren; an uncle, Jimmy Don Flurry; and numerous grandchildren, great-grandchildren, nieces and nephews.
+He is survived by his wife, Delores; four daughters, Sonya Taylor and Angie Taylor, both of Bonanza, Becky Randall of Muskogee, Okla., and Laura Perkins of Section, Okla.; a stepdaughter, Audrea Burdick of Clarksville; two stepsons, Brian Burdick of Quinton, Okla., and Greg Burdick of Midland, Texas; a sister, Hilda Tilson of Greenwood and James and Sammy Flurry, both of Van Buren; and numerous grandchildren and great-grandchildren.

-Funeral service will be held at 2 p.m.
-Thursday, March 12 at Lewis Funeral Chapel, 4817 Kelley Highway, Fort Smith, with cremation to follow.

 Visitation will be 5-6:30 p.m.
 Wednesday.